What is fruit and vegetable allergy?

 - persistent dizziness or collapse, pale and floppy (in young children).

-It is rare (but possible) for these symptoms to occur alone without hives and/or vomiting.
-A common set of symptoms associated with fruit and vegetable allergy is known as the oral allergy syndrome.
+It is rare (but possible) for severe symptoms to occur alone without hives and/or vomiting.

+OAS is also called Pollen Food Syndrome (PFS).
 This is where symptoms of itch, tingling, swelling of lips, palate (roof of your mouth), and tongue occur after contact to the food.
-The symptoms usually occur within minutes after contact.
-Symptoms are more likely to occur with fresh than cooked food.
-This type of allergic reaction can occur at any time of the year but is often worse in the pollen season.
-These children are often allergic to a large number of foods.
-The syndrome usually occurs in older children and adults and is often lifelong.
+The symptoms usually occur within minutes after contact, and are more likely to occur with fresh food rather than cooked food.
+These symptoms can occur at any time of the year but are often worse in the pollen season.
+OAS usually occurs in older children and adults, and is often life-long.
+It is rare to have serious allergic reactions in OAS, but some foods which commonly cause OAS can also cause normal food allergy and can cause anaphylaxis

 How is fruit and vegetable allergy diagnosed?

 In most cases the clue to fruit or vegetable allergy is the start of symptoms soon after eating the food.
-The presence of allergy IgE antibodies can be confirmed by an allergy skin prick test.
+The presence allergy IgE antibodies can be confirmed by an allergy skin prick test.
 The results of this test should be discussed with your doctor.
+These tests are usually not required for diagnosing OAS.

 Can there be a link with latex allergy?

 Yes.
 Some people with latex allergy also have allergy to fruits and other plant products (banana, avocado, chestnut, papaya).
 Around 40 % of patients with known latex allergy have allergic symptoms after eating fruits (papaya, avocado, banana, chestnut, passionfruit, fig, melon, mango, kiwi, pineapple, peach and tomato).
+These foods do not have to be avoided routinely, unless they cause problems.
 In some people, allergy to pollen, fruits (often peach) and latex occurs together.

 Can my child be allergic to Kiwi fruit?